SamOllason/NoteRocket/NoteRocket/README.md

 Milestones
-[x] Initial project creation and unit test project creation [] User can view a single hardcoded note
-[] User can see list of one single harcoded note in 'list of all notes' [] User can select the note from list and open note
+[x] Initial project creation and unit test project creation [x] User can see titles of a few harcoded notes in 'Notes' page held in local repo [] User can select a single note from list and open note in separate page to view contents [] User can edit and save changes to the note title and body